JoseDeFreitas/codewars-activity-chart/README.md

 Charts like this exist in some websites.
-Although they look cool, I don't think they provide anything useful, and, in some cases, I believe they're noxious as force you to keep contributing (even if you don't want to) or preserve a streak that is, pretty much, useless.
-This may not seem like an issue, but I do believe it's wrong to make a change (in any website) just to keep the chart "pretty".
+Although they look cool, I don't think they provide anything useful, and, in some cases, I believe they're noxious as force you to keep them ordered (even if you don't want to) or preserve a streak that is, pretty much, useless.
+This may not seem like an issue, but I do believe it's wrong to submit solutions to code challenges just to keep the chart "pretty".
-It's not that of a big deal as it's up to you not to pay attention to the chart and stop doing useless changes, but it's still an incentive to do so.

 This program serves only as a cool statistical graph.
 I recommend you practise your coding skills when you want and as you want, not to keep the chart full.